phc284/email-client/README.md

 Follow the instructions for SendGrid and make sure to add verified email addresses to your Amazon SES account to send emails.

+There is a separate branch `v2` that has a better method of a fail safe for the email

 # Installation and Required Materials